jahidulpabelislam/contribution-counters/README.md

 2. Set up the configuration for the selected counter

-    The config is an object with the following properties (all available on all counters):
+    The config is an object with the following properties (all available on all counters unless specified):

     -   `username`: Your username (string:required)
     -   `accessToken`: A access token for the user used above (string:required)